kgrafsmith/day-in-the-life-simulation/README.md

 **READ ME:** Day In The Life at Smith College
 By Fiona Bloom, Kendra Graf, and Jackie Wiechmann

+A multi-path Python simulation game where player decisions shape unique daily outcomes at Smith College.

+▶️ How to Run (Quick Start)
+Download this repository (click "Code" → "Download ZIP") Open the folder in Thonny (or any Python IDE)
+Run MAIN.py

+💡 Features
+Branching storylines with multiple possible paths Randomized events and decision-based outcomes
+State tracking across modules
+Visual collage generated at the end based on your choices

 **Files required:**

 1. MAIN: